son-n-pham/SQL_CheatSheet/README.md

 ```

 ### ALTER TABLE Statement
 The **ALTER TABLE** statement is used to modify the columns of an existing table.
-When combined with teh **ADD COLUMN** clause, it is used to add a new column.
+When combined with the **ADD COLUMN** clause, it is used to add a new column.
 ```SQL
 ALTER TABLE table_name
 ADD column_name datetype;